-The Governance Committee chair reviews all potential director candidates in consultation with the Chairman, typically with the assistance of a professional search firm retained by the Committee.
+The Governance Committee Chair reviews all potential director candidates in consultation with the Chairman, typically with the assistance of a professional search firm retained by the Committee.
 The Committee decides whether to recommend one or more candidates to the Board of Directors for nomination.
 Candidates who are ultimately nominated by the Board stand for election by the shareholders at the annual general meeting.
 Between annual general meetings, nominees may also be elected by the Board itself.
-Olivier Leonetti was identified as a candidate for the Board of Directors by a third-party search firm retained by the Governance Committee and was recommended as a nominee to the Board by the Committee.
+Director Silvio Napoli was elected by the Board effective July 26, 2019.
+Mr. Napoli and director nominee Lori J. Ryerkerk were identified as director candidates by a third-party search firm retained by the Governance Committee and were recommended as nominees to the Board by the Committee.